nickbrandt/GitLab/doc/ci/yaml/README.md

 #### `release:name`

 The Release name.
-This is an optional field.
-If omitted, it is populated with `release:tag_name`.
+If omitted, it is populated with the value of `release: tag_name`.

 #### `release:description`

-Specifies a file containing the longer description of the Release.
-This is a mandatory field and can point to a changelog.
+Specifies the longer description of the Release.

 #### `release:ref`

-When the `tag_name` does not exist, `release:ref` specifies the commit to be used instead of the pipeline `ref`.
-If `tag_name` doesn’t exist, the release will be created from `ref`. `ref` can be a commit SHA, another tag name, or a branch name.
+If the `release: tag_name` doesn’t exist yet, the release is created from `ref`.
+`ref` can be a commit SHA, another tag name, or a branch name.

 #### `release:milestones`